How to protect your business from cybercrime

 Ransomware is another key area of concern for many businesses.
 The good news here is that many businesses are becoming savvy to this method of cybercrime and are investing more time and money into creating good data backups and storing them in the cloud.
 Basic ransomware simply does not hold the same clout as it once did and, as a result, the fear factor that compelled so many businesses to pay up is lost.

 However, the bad news is that, rather than going away, it is evolving.
-Perpetrators of ransomware are now changing tactics: rather than attempting to canvas millions or even billions of systems, ransomware is becoming much more targeted.
-Scammers that use ransomware are now taking aim at specific industries which would suffer the most severe levels of disruption should an attack force them to lock down for any period of time.
+Perpetrators of ransomware are now changing tactics.
+Rather than attempting to canvas millions or even billions of systems, ransomware is becoming much more targeted.
+Scammers that use ransomware are now taking aim at specific industries that would suffer the most severe levels of disruption should an attack force them to lock down for any period of time.
 The most at-risk industries are transport, government, healthcare and SMEs.
-In the case of an airport, even if an attack targets just a handful of machines, the cost of ceasing operations can reach the hundreds of millions.
+In the case of an airport, even if an attack targets just a handful of machines, the cost of ceasing operations can reach hundreds of millions.
 When your service stopping completely constitutes a catastrophic event, scammers have reasoned that ransoms are much more likely to be paid.

 Thankfully, the risk of being affected by malicious ransomware can be mitigated by implementing some key preventative controls.
 Businesses can protect themselves by ensuring that they are taking a holistic approach to their defence strategy, incorporating people, processes and technology.
-This includes making sure updates and patches are up-to-date, running tests to ensure the backup system is effective, checking antivirus protections and training employees on how to recognize and respond to vulnerabilities.
+This includes making sure updates and patches are up-to-date, running tests to ensure the backup system is effective, checking antivirus protections and training employees on how to recognise and respond to vulnerabilities.

 This ‘fast-cash’ method of cybercrime is rampant, but the most worrying form of information theft sees data being traded on the Dark Web.
 The sale of personal information is a multi-billion dollar market and is ruthless in its approach.
-In February this year, a hacker stole 747 million user records from 24 websites to sell on the Dark Web.
+In February this year, a hacker stole 747 million user records from 24 websites to sell on the dark web.

 This is just the tip of the iceberg when it comes to the scale of the problem of data theft.
 Businesses today must ramp up their efforts to protect against such incursions.
 This means ensuring that every branch of the business is well-equipped to cope with intrusions, including having the knowledge of how to detect them, effective processes in place to mitigate them, and the appropriate level of IT security to prevent them.

-In order to build a more resilient digital environment for your business, it is important to know how the threat landscape is changing, the dangers it can pose, and how you can take the necessary steps to ensure that your cybersecurity measures stay ahead of the curve.
+To build a more resilient digital environment for your business, it is important to know how the threat landscape is changing, the dangers it can pose, and how you can take the necessary steps to ensure that your cybersecurity measures stay ahead of the curve.